The NSW Government has improved victims’ opportunities to be involved in criminal cases involving people

 Under the reforms, victims will have the right to submit a VIS to the court, if, had the defendant been convicted in normal criminal proceedings the victim would have been entitled under the Crimes Act (Sentencing Procedure) Act 1999 to make a VIS, and:

-The court must pass the VIS to the Tribunal, who will then be able to consider it when reviewing a forensic patient's order and any applications for leave or release.
+The court must pass the VIS to the Tribunal, who then consider it when reviewing a forensic patient's order and any applications for leave or release.

 The opportunity for victims to make impact statements acknowledges the harm experienced by them and gives them a greater voice in the justice process.
 It will also bring greater consistency to how victims are treated across the justice system.